cfpb/sbl-project/features/features.md

 - If so our database of known financial institutions and LEIs will match GLEIF’s data.
 - Still unknown.
 David is working on this.

-**Is a user's email address in our system associated with the primary Login.gov email address at the time of completing their user profile or is it automatically updated in our system when a user changes their email in Login.gov?
+**Is a user's email address in our system associated with the primary Login.gov email address at the time of completing their user profile or is it automatically updated in our system when a user changes their email in Login.gov?**
 - Requires some testing with Login.gov; we should always have the user’s current Login.gov email address & not require them to complete a new user profile + re-do FI associations if their Login.gov email address changes (based on user id)
 - Based on this we should have messaging that lets a filer know that any changes to their email address should be made in Login.gov

-Login.gov process for updating an email address:
+**Login.gov process for updating an email address:**
 - Go to Login.gov & log in with email+password+2FA
 - + Add new email (requires email validation link, re-sign in with original email+password+2FA)
 - Can delete original email address

+<br></br>
 #### Financial institution association scenarios and results

 **1) The user has logged in to Login.gov with a personal email address.**